Download a PDF version here.

-- Regular meetings of the Board shall be held on the first Wednesday of each month or as otherwise established by resolution of the Board at the annual (January) meeting.
-Written notice of meetings shall be sent to all Trustees by the Secretary at least one (1) week prior to regular meetings, and the public notice shall be posted on a bulletin board in the Ogdensburg Public Library building.
+1. Regular meetings of the Board shall be held on the first Wednesday of each month or as otherwise established by resolution of the Board at the annual (January) meeting.
+Written notice of meetings shall be sent to all Trustees by the Secretary or Executive Director at least one (1) week prior to regular meetings, and the public notice shall be posted on a bulletin board in the Ogdensburg Public Library building.

-- Special meetings shall be called by the Secretary at the direction of the Chairperson, or at the request of a least one third of the Trustees, for the transaction of business as stated in the call for a special meeting.
+2. Special meetings shall be called by the Secretary or Executive Director at the direction of the Chairperson, or at the request of a least one third of the Trustees, for the transaction of business as stated in the call for a special meeting.

 Minutes of the Previous Meeting(s), Statistical Reports, Financial Reports, Staff Reports, Committee Reports, Old Business, New Business.

-- All meetings of the Board shall be open to the public with the exception of discussions of matters of a personnel nature, disclosure of which would result in an economic or personal hardship or if disclosed publicly would impair present or imminent contract awards or collective bargaining negotiations.
+7. All meetings of the Board shall be open to the public with the exception of discussions of matters:

 ARTICLE V – COMMITTEES